kolenaIO/kolena/docs/automations/extract-bounding-box-metadata.md

 ### Entropy Of Distribution

-**Entropy Of Distribution** is a a probability distribution over the possible locations where bounding boxes are predicted to be located.
+**Entropy Of Distribution** is a measure of how spread apart bounding boxes in a given group are.
+It is a good measure to see if model performs differently based on how the bounding boxes are spread in a scene.
-High entropy: Indicates high uncertainty in the bounding box predictions, meaning the model is less confident about where the bounding boxes should fall.
-Low entropy: Indicates that the bounding box predictions are more focused in certain cells, representing higher confidence and lower uncertainty.

 ### Mean Distance Between Bboxes